-Unless the Court orders otherwise, no later than 21 days after the date of sale, the auctioneer must turn over to the trustee, or deposit in a separate interest-bearing account, a sum equal to the proceeds of sale minus the auctioneer's reimbursable expenses.
-The trustee may not disburse any commission or reimbursement to the auctioneer until the Court enters an order approving the auctioneer's payment, as provided in paragraph (e) below.
+Unless the Court orders otherwise, no later than 21 days after the date of sale, the auctioneer must turn over to the trustee, or deposit in a separate interest-bearing account, a sum equal to the proceeds of sale minus the auctioneer's reimbursable expenses must be turned over to the trustee or deposited in a separate interest bearing account no later than 21 days after the date of sale.
+The trustee may not disburse any No commission or reimbursement may be paid to the auctioneer until approved by the Court enters an order approving the auctioneer's payment, as provided in paragraph (e) below.
 The Court retains jurisdiction to review the auctioneer's reimbursable expenses for validity and reasonableness.
 In the event the Court determines that a portion of the expenses deducted from the proceeds of sale is inappropriate or unreasonable, the auctioneer will be required to deliver such funds to the trustee immediately.